mattbis/lib-log-db.dev/PROTO-API.md

 - `must.sanify` - the message is checked for weird stuff
 - `must.sparse` - dont reuse any nodes..
 - `must.protected` - dont use shared memory ( its not really aimed at these things but singular usages on safe machines.. ) - sets can.shared-mem
-- `can.disk` - you cant have both 0 <== only use for testing - since very dangerous
-- `can.ram` - this means it wont use any buffer but minimum and will be very very slow....  todo later on you can give a finite for whatever system to run on .
 - `must.os`
 - `must.wait.[op_code]` - this is due to some systems not being usual or disks or whatever, etc....
 - `force.retry.[op_code]` - tailor